 SVG export appears to be lines but is pretty much unusable in Inkscape, there are lots of random lines streaking across.

 I can't confirm this (it is OK on XP) and I think you should file a separate bug for it.

 #9 Updated by Alex Mandel almost 12 years ago

 On further testing SVG export appears to be working but pdf does not as noted in #3250

 I have not been able to repeat the line streak issue and will open a separate (I think there is one already) about clipping shapes to the output box.

 We can probably close this ticket.

-#10 Updated by Alister Hood over 9 years ago
+#10 Updated by Alister Hood almost 12 years ago

 - Status changed from Feedback to Closed